 (4) Land identified under agricultural productivity rating systems, such as the agricultural lands of importance to the State of Hawaii (ALISH) system adopted by the board of agriculture on January 28, 1977, and the land study bureau's detailed land classification as overall (master) productivity rating class A or B;

-(5) Land types associated with traditional native Hawaiian agricultural uses, such as taro cultivation, or unique agricultural crops and uses, such as coffee, vineyards, aquaculture, and energy production;
+(5) Land types associated with traditional native Hawaiian agricultural uses, such as taro cultivation, and unique agricultural crops and uses, such as coffee, vineyards, aquaculture, and energy production;

-(6) Land with sufficient quantities of water to support viable agricultural production;
+(6) Land with sufficient quantities of water that support viable agricultural production;

-(7) Land whose designation as important agricultural lands is consistent with general, development, and community plans of the county;
+(7) Land whose designation as important agricultural lands is consistent with county general and development or community plans;

 (8) Land which contributes to maintaining a critical land mass important to agricultural operating productivity;

-(10) Land that will provide a margin for future agricultural needs and opportunities; and
+(10) Land that will provide a margin for future agricultural needs and opportunities.

-§205-F Incentives for important agricultural lands. (a) To achieve the long-term agricultural viability and use of important agricultural lands, the State and each county shall ensure that their agricultural development, land use, regulatory, tax, and land protection policies, and permitting and approval procedures, enable and promote the economic sustainability of agriculture.
+§205-E Incentives for important agricultural lands. (a) To achieve the long-term agricultural viability and utilization of important agricultural lands, the State and each county shall ensure that their respective agricultural development, land use, regulatory, tax, and land protection policies, and permitting and approval procedures, enable and promote the economic sustainability of agriculture.